dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 RandomAccessFile file = new RandomAccessFile("someFile.txt", "rw"); // Opened for reading/writing
 file.seek(file.length()); // Go to the end, in order to append data file.writeChars("Extra characters");
+// Method writeUTF would write the string in "modified UTF" encoding
 ```